Upcycled Bowling Ball Yard Art - Weekend Yard Work Series

 - 16 gauge wire for the antennae (about 16 to 18 inches)

-- Beads of some sort for the ends of the antennae
+- Beads or wooden candle cups for the antennae

 - Spray sealer

-Step 1) Clean off any dirt and sand the ball slightly to rough up the surface.
+Prepare the bowling ball for paint by thoroughly cleaning off any dirt and debris.
+Then sand the ball slightly to rough up the surface.
 This will allow the paint to adhere to the slick surface.

-Step 2) Paint the ball with red spray paint and allow it to dry.
-Overnight is best.
-I rushed mine a little bit and had some issues with tape in the next steps pulling off the paint.
+Paint the whole thing with red spray paint and let it dry, overnight is best.
+I rushed mine a little bit and had some issues with tape pulling off the paint in the next steps.

-Cut two different sized holes in the contact paper (It will only take a couple of scraps).
+To create the ladybug spots, you can make a template from a couple of scraps of contact paper by cutting two different-sized holes in it.
 I used a scrapbooking punch for the largest hole and I traced a craft paint bottle for the smaller holes and cut them out with scissors.

 Stick the contact paper onto the ball, taping off around the surrounding areas to avoid overspray.

-Paint the spots with black.
-This process may take awhile since you'll have to wait for them to dry and then reposition the contact paper to a different area of the ball.
+Paint the spots black.
+This process may take a while since you'll have to wait for them to dry and then reposition the contact paper to a different area of the ball.

-That's it!
-Enjoy your cute little lady bug!!
-This is one yard ornament that you won't have to worry about losing during high winds!
+This is a yard ornament that you won't have to worry about losing during high winds!

-To make a bumble bee follow the same steps except substitute the red spray paint for yellow and create stripes instead of dots!
+- Make a bumble bee - substitute the red spray paint with yellow and create stripes instead of dots!

 Posted by: Tania | Little Vintage Cottage